 - 1. All works stop in the vicinity of the find.
 The find must not be moved 'out of the way' without assessment. - 2.
+Works in the vicinity of the find can only recommence following consultation with the RAPs to determine the appropriate management of chance finds within the EIS project area. - 3.
+Site supervisor, or another nominated site representative, must immediately contact a suitably qualified archaeologist. - 4.
+A physical exclusion zone must be established under direction of a suitably qualified archaeologist to prevent harm to the find.

-Site supervisor, or another nominated site representative must contact either the project archaeologist (if relevant) or DPC to contact a suitably qualified archaeologist. - 3.
-The nominated archaeologist examines the find, provides a preliminary assessment of significance, records the item and decides on appropriate management, in conjunction with the RAPs for the project.
-Such management may require further consultation with DPC, preparation of a research design and archaeological investigation/salvage methodology and preparation of AHIMS Site Card. - 4.
-Depending on the significance of the find, reassessment of the archaeological potential of the subject area may be required, and further archaeological investigation undertaken. - 5.
+- 5. The nominated archaeologist will examine the find, provides a preliminary assessment of significance, record the item and decides on appropriate management, in conjunction with the RAPs for the project. - 6.
+Such management will require ongoing consultation with project RAPs and preparation of AHIMS Site Card and/or Site Impact Recording Form. - 7.
+Depending on the significance of the find, reassessment of the archaeological potential of the subject area may be required, and further archaeological investigation undertaken. - 8.
 Reporting may need to be prepared regarding the find and approved management strategies.
-Any such documentation should be appended to this ACHAR and revised accordingly. - 6.
-Works in the vicinity of the find can only recommence upon relevant approvals from DPC.
+Any such documentation should be appended to this ACHAR and revised accordingly.